New Mexico mayor’s plan would charge for emergency costs

-ALBUQUERQUE, New Mexico (AP) — A New Mexico mayor has proposed billing drivers involved in car accidents resulting in hazardous material cleanup or victim extractions.
+ALBUQUERQUE, New Mexico (AP) — A New Mexico mayor has proposed billing some drivers who are involved in car accidents resulting in hazardous material cleanup or victim extractions.

-The Albuquerque Journal reported Saturday that Mayor Tim Keller’s budget proposal for fiscal year 2020 includes a new “cost recovery” channel for Albuquerque Fire Rescue.
+The Albuquerque Journal reported Saturday that Mayor Tim Keller’s budget proposal for fiscal year 2020 includes a new “cost recovery” measure for Albuquerque Fire Rescue.

+The proposed update of the fire code ordinance would allow the city to bill the responsible party’s insurance company.
+Those without insurance could be billed directly.

 Officials say the department could also bill $400 per hour for additional time at accident scenes.

-Officials say the proposal passes the cost of more complicated accident situations directly to those who require them.

-Critics say the proposal charges more for municipal services already funded by taxes.
+Critics say the proposal amounts to a charge for municipal services already funded by taxes.

 Information from: Albuquerque Journal, http://www.abqjournal.com